-Desktop Curtain displays a stylized curtain or image that you can use to cover as much—or as little—of your screen as you'd like.
+Desktop Curtain displays a stylized curtain or image that you can use to cover as much of your screen as you'd like.
 You can place the curtain or image…

 You can easily change the color of the stylized curtain, or of any image with translucency.